 2. Students may attempt any preliminary examination twice.
-All students enrolled in the Ph.D. program in economics must pass the preliminary examinations by the end of the first August after their first year in the program.
+All students enrolled in the Ph.D. program must pass the preliminary examinations by the end of the first August, after their first year in the program.

 6. The content of preliminary examinations will be substantially related to corresponding courses, although references to elementary or well-known results in economics cannot be ruled out.

 8. Examinations are graded anonymously.
-The full examination committee then convenes, and, still maintaining the anonymity of candidates, examines the pattern of grades for those who did not clearly pass all examinations, and votes, for each of the Micro, Macro, and Econometrics examinations, to classify each candidate into one of three classes:
+The full examination committee will convene and still maintaining the anonymity of candidates, examine the pattern of grades for those who did not clearly pass all examinations, and then vote, for each of the Micro, Macro, and Econometrics examinations, to classify each candidate into one of three classes: